RKrokson/microsoft-foundry-baseline-landing-zone1/README.md

    You must set the following json values:

    - `existingResourceIdForSpokeVirtualNetwork`: The resource ID of the spoke virtual network the platform team deployed into your application landing zone subscription.
    - `existingResourceIdForUdrForInternetTraffic`: The resource ID of the UDR the platform team deployed into your application landing zone subscription.
-Leave blank if your platform team is using VWAN-provided route tables instead.
+Add resource ID of empty Route Table if your platform team is using VWAN-provided route tables instead.
    - This parameters file contains the four `...AddressPrefix` values for the subnets in this architecture.
 The values must be within the platform-allocated address space for spoke and must be large enough for their respective services.
 Tip: Update the example ranges, not the subnet mask.

 1. Set the resource deployment location to the location of where the virtual network was provisioned for you.